jmcollin78/versatile_thermostat/documentation/en/feature-autotpi-technical.md

 **Location**: `.storage/versatile_thermostat_{unique_id}_auto_tpi_v2.json`

 This file contains the complete learning state and is restored on Home Assistant restart.
 It can be deleted to force a complete reset (not recommended).

+#### Startup Synchronization
+At each startup, if **Continuous Kext Learning** is enabled, the system performs an **Alignment** between the stored data (JSON) and the Home Assistant configuration (`ConfigEntry`):
+1. **Clamping**: Loaded coefficients are immediately capped to the `max_coef_int` limit (standard safety).
+2. **Kext and Capacity Configuration Sync**: If the $K_{ext}$ or the **heating/cooling capacity** in the configuration differs from the learned value in storage (captured through background adaptation without integration reload), the system performs an atomic update of the configuration.
+This ensures that the user interface and the YAML/UI configuration remain synchronized with the most accurate building model.

 ---